vectordotdev/vector/rfcs/2023-09-19-18604-metrics-data-model-refactor.md

 ## Cross-cutting concerns

-- Stability / schema guarantees around `native_json` codec by basing it on the Protocol Buffers schema (no overarching Github issue for this yet) and how changes proposed by this RFC would alter the output of that codec
+- Stability / schema guarantees around `native_json` codec by basing it on the Protocol Buffers schema (no overarching GitHub issue for this yet) and how changes proposed by this RFC would alter the output of that codec

 ## Scope